Dimitreee/lazyestload.js/README.md

 ![image](https://rawgit.com/Paul-Browne/lazyestload.js/master/demo/images/lazyestload.png "Lazyestload.js logo")

-load images only when they are in (and remain in) the viewport
+load images only when they are in (and remain in) the viewport.

+in only about 350 bytes of javascript :scream:

 ```html
   <img class="lazyestload" src="images/placeholder/sunset.jpg" data-src="images/sunset.jpg" >